 Deferred revenue represents tuition payments received in advance for next year programs.
 They are recognized as revenue in the year the programs are held.
 Therefore, the related fees and tuition payments received by BMP for those programs are recorded as deferred revenue in the accompanying statements of financial position.
-The Organization had no deferred revenue as of June 30, 2021.
-Deferred revenue as of June 30, 2020 amounted to \$12,504.
+Deferred revenue as of June 30, 2022 amounted to \$8,180.
+The Organization had no deferred revenue at June 30, 2021.